tianrun-chen/SAM-Adapter-PyTorch/README.md

 ##

 <a href='https://arxiv.org/abs/2304.09148'><img src='https://img.shields.io/badge/ArXiv-2304.09148-red' /></a>

+Update on 24 July, 2024: The link of pre-trained model is updated.

-Update on 30 August: This paper will be prsented at ICCV 2023.
+Update on 30 August 2023: This paper will be prsented at ICCV 2023.

-Update on 28 April: We tested the performance of polyp segmentation to show our approach can also work on medical datasets.
+Update on 28 April 2023: We tested the performance of polyp segmentation to show our approach can also work on medical datasets.
 <img src='https://tianrun-chen.github.io/SAM-Adaptor/static/images/polyp.jpg'>
 Update on 22 April: We report our SOTA result based on ViT-H version of SAM (use demo.yaml).
 We have also uploaded the yaml config for ViT-L and ViT-B version of SAM, suitable  GPU with smaller memory (e.g. NVIDIA Tesla V-100), although they may compromise on accuracy.